-This episode is shared from Mayo Clinic Q&A and was recorded in May 2022
+This episode is shared from Mayo Clinic Q&A and was recorded on August 31, 2022

 Guest: Gregory A. Poland, M.D. (@drgregpoland)

 Host: Halena M. Gazelka, M.D. (@hmgazelkamd)

 The first significant change to COVID-19 vaccines since their rollout came this week as the Food and Drug Administration granted emergency use authorization for updated Moderna and Pfizer COVID-19 boosters aimed at the omicron variants.
 The Centers for Disease Control and Prevention (CDC) also signed off on the recommendation, clearing the way for the new COVID-19 booster to be administered.

 The new boosters are bivalent vaccines, meaning they target more than one strain of the virus.
 The new formulation targets the BA.4 and BA.5 omicron variants, in addition to the original coronavirus strain.
 BA.5 is responsible for nearly 90% of all new COVID-19 cases in the U.S., according to the CDC.